-- For the filling:
+For the chickpea-potato filling:

 - 1 medium potato, cut into a very small dice, then cooked until tender

-- ½ medium red onion, minced
+- 1 medium red onion, minced

-- garam masala
+- 1 teaspoon garam masala

 - Salt to taste

-- 2 tsp canola or other vegetable oil
+- 2 teaspoon vegetable oil

-- Make the dough:
+Make the samosa wrapper dough:

-- Add the onions and saute until they just start to brown, about 4-5 minutes on medium heat.
+- Heat oil in a skillet or wok.
+Add the mustard seeds and when they sputter, add onions and cilantro and saute until the onions just start to brown, about 4-5 minutes on medium heat.

-- To assemble the samosas:
+Assemble the samosas:

-- Roll it out into a really thin round, about 5 inches in diameter
+- Roll it out into a really thin round, about 5-6 inches in diameter

 - Now roll in a single direction to make an oval.